bmuller/mod_auth_openid/index.markdown

  * **AuthOpenIDCookieName**: The name of the session cookie set by mod_auth_openid.  *Default:* open_id_session_id
  * **AuthOpenIDLoginPage**: The URL location of a customized login page.
 This could be a location on a different server or domain.  *Default:* use the mod_auth_openid login page that exists in the module.
 See the [custom login page howto][custompage] for more information.
  * **AuthOpenIDCookieLifespan**: The number of seconds that the session cookie should live after being set.  *Default:* If the cookie lifespan is not set than it will expire at the end of the browser session (when the browser is closed).
  * **AuthOpenIDServerName**: If mod_auth_openid is being used behind a proxy, this option can be used to specify a hostname that will be used to create redirection URLs.
-For more info, see #3.
  * **AuthOpenIDUserProgram**: A user specified program for authorization functions.
-Please please oh please read AuthUserProgram before using this.
+Please please oh please read [the documentation](authuserprogram.html) before using this.
  * **AuthOpenIDCookiePath**: Explicitly set the path of the auth cookie (for instance, if you want to explicitly grant access to a location other than the one the user is trying to access).
-For more info, see #76.
 Next, restart apache:
 {% highlight bash %}
 /path/to/apache2/bin/apachectl stop